-Theft prevention labels (for U.S.A.)
+Theft prevention labels (except for Canada)

 These labels are attached to the vehicle to reduce vehicle theft by facilitating the tracing and recovery of parts from stolen vehicles.
 Do not remove under penalty of law.

 Drive in a good posture as follows: